Why choose this course

 Academic year structure

-The course modules are delivered across two academic semesters, details of which can be obtained from the course administrators.
+The course modules are taught across two academic semesters, details of which can be obtained from the course administrators.

 Modules listed are indicative, reflecting the information available at the time of publication.
 Please note that modules may be subject to teaching availability, student demand and/or class size caps.